 Contango

-Contango describes a market structure in which futures prices are higher than the current spot price.
+Contango refers to a market condition where futures prices are higher than the current spot price, typically reflecting storage costs or expectations of rising prices.

 Interpreting Contango